TheBetterDark/TheBetterDark/README.md

 - 👋 Hi, I’m @TheBetterDark
 - 👀 I’m interested in gameplay programming with Roblox Luau and backend web development
-- 💞️ I'm looking to collaborate on web application & Roblox Luau projects
+- 💞️ I'm looking to collaborate on Web Application & Roblox Luau projects
 - 📫 How to reach me TheBetterDark#7421

 <!---